ScanMountGoat/ssbh_data_py/README.md

 # ssbh_data_py
 Python bindings to the [ssbh_data](https://github.com/ultimate-research/ssbh_lib) Rust library. ssbh_data_py provides a higher level abstraction over the binary data stored in SSBH files such as a "model.numshb".
 SSBH files can be created from scratch or modified from existing files entirely in Python.
-Currently supported formats are mesh, skel, and modl.

 Report bugs and request new features in [issues](https://github.com/ScanMountGoat/ssbh_data_py/issues).
 Check the requirements before reporting on any installation issues.